Snapstromegon/Bc-Praxisprojekt/componer/src/index.md

 Now you can start working on your first component (how to do this is described further down).

+### Implement more Variations or more components/stages

+Since I try to compare frameworks and their developer experience, to me it's more valuable if you take fewer components and implement them in as many variations as you can.

+If you're looking for variations to use, maybe start with these 4:

+- "vanilla": Vanilla JS (without webcomponents/custom elements)
+- "webcomponent": Vanilla JS using WebComponents / custom elements
+- "react": Using the React framework (client and/or statically rendered)
+- "vue": Using the Vue framework (client and/or statically rendered)

+I would appreciate if you'd do at least one vanilla implementation (vanilla or webcomponents) for each component you do.

+This project includes more components and stages than I expect you to complete, since I still value every minute you spend working for my project.

+If you'd ask me, I'd recommend to implement the Read Me component in every variation you want to use and then choose maybe two different components and implement them in those variations and do as many stages as you like.

+Also please take the questionaires seriously since they are at least as important as your code results.

 ### Sending results

 After you finished with your solutions (or even partial solutions) answer the questionaire **questionaires/03_when_youre_done.md**.